tBawa88/nextjs-dashboard/notes.md

 ```
 - The first argument of this hook is the actual server action, and the second is initialState (how we would like the error data returned from inside the form to look)
 - it returns an array of 2 elements.
 The first is state (data returned by server action, which in this case is when zod validation fails)
-- 2nd element is the action function created by this hook which we now pass to the form instead of our previous action function
+- 2nd element is the dispatch function, which we now pass to the form instead of our previous action function

 **NOTE** : we must also modify our original action function, because now it will be invoked by useActionState() hook, and it'll be passed 2 arguments.
 ```ts